ImperialCollegeLondon/cordova-plugin-dialogs/README.md

 Also the ProgressDialog is NOT cancelable by the user.

-Important: fix the package name in the import statement otherwise it will not compile
+Important: fix the package name in the import statement otherwise it will not compile, anyway this will only work with:
+`import uk.ac.imperial.epicollect5.R`